Mowtine/fbmemeautoposter/README.md

+AS OF 2021 FB NO LONGER SUPPORTS PAGE SCRIPTING AS DONE HERE.

 This is a small python script I made for use in one of my small side-projects.

 It just makes it easier for me to post a meme a day on a FB page, without me